apache/openwhisk/proposals/POEM-support-array-result.md

 # Summary and Motivation

-This POEM proposes a new feature that allows user to write their own action which supports array result.
+This POEM proposes a new feature that allows user to write their own action which supports an array result.
-So the result will support object and array both in future.
+So actions would be able to return a JSON object or an array.

 # Proposed changes
 ## Openwhisk main repo
-Make controller and invoker support array result both.
+Make controller and invoker support both a JSON object and an array result.

 ## Runtime repos
-All runtime images should support array result. e.g.
+All runtime images should support an array result. e.g.

 * nodejs (supports by default)
 * go